-Safe handling All work with unsealed radioactive substances shall be segregated from other work and, where possible, carried out in a laboratory or workplace reserved solely for this purpose.
-Where widely different levels of activity and radioactivity are to activity or practice schould be available.
+5 Safe handling All work with unsealed radioactive substances shall be segregated from other work and, where possible, carried out in a laboratory or workplace reserved solely for this purpose.
+Where widely different levels of activity and radiotoxicity are to be in use, separate rooms are preferred.
 Eating, dinking, smoking and the application of cosmetics should not take place in a radioactive substances designated area.
-Before work with unsealed radioactive substances proceeds, withen procedures describing good working practices, should be available.
-Practice runs might be made with non-radioactive substances, so that when radioactive substances are used, operations are perferred.
-Appropriate means of made with non-radioactive substances work-places.
+Before work with unsealed radioactive substances proceeds, written procedures describing good working practices, should be available.
+Practice runs might be made with non-radioactive substances, so that when radioactive substances are used, operations are performed speedily and confidently with minimum exposure and risk of accident.
+Working procedures and a contingency plan, taking into account every radiation spill that is reasonably foreseen, should be available for periodic review.
+A high standard of cleanliness should be carried out in areas where radioactive substances work-places.
 Appropriate means of monitoring for contamination should be available.
-Radiation and contamination should be carried out regularly.
 No mouth operations should be carried out in areas where radioactive materials are used.
-Pipettes should be syringe or bulb-operated, or be of the automa plunger type with disposable single-use shall be monitoring for contamination should be available.
-All reagents, tools and, where possible, apparatus used in the "active" area shall be clearly labelled and should remain where practical in the 'actives' are tany items removed from the actives area shall be monitoring for contamination.
-All work surfaces in the actives (mouting sinks) should be marked be a radiation symbol.
-Never store [human] food and beverage in refrigerators/freezers used for storing radioscotepse.
-Prevent skin contact with skin-absorbable solve since south and absorbable.
-Furme hoods and biological safety cabinets torus with no-aihomer radioactive material must be approved (through the protocol) and must be labelled "Caution Radioactive material."
-All work kine, gaseous, or a carosolized radioactiv --------------- --
+Pipettes should be syringe or bulb-operated, or be of the automat plunger type with disposable single-use trips.
+All reagents, tools and, where possible, apparatus used in the "active" area shall be clearly labelled and should remain where practical in the "actives" area failing runs ennoved from the actives since since unit with skin-absorable solvents containing radioactive material.
+All work surfaces in the actives (including sinks) should be marked be a radiation symbol.
+Never store (human) food and beverage in refrigerators/freezers used for storing radiostopes.
+Prevent skin contact with skin-absorabels solvents containing radioactive material.
+Furme hoods and biological safety cabinets for use with non-aitborne radioactive material.
+Furne